Surprisingly, a sailboat is anchored when Aomi arrives. The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

 Gathered around the table, we pop the cork on a bottle of French red wine and toast to the good fortune of meeting in such remote waters.

-Time passes pleasantly as we enjoy Ketty's French cuisine.
-We talk about our sailboats, our lives, the breathtaking splendor of the Antarctic mountains, the deep, soul-piercing blue of the ice, and the polar animals we've encountered.
-It's so comfortable and peaceful that I completely forget about securing the rope.
+Time passes pleasantly as we enjoy Ketty’s French cuisine.
+We talk about our sailboats, our lives, the splendor of the Antarctic mountains, the intense blue of the ice, and the animals we have encountered.
+It is so comfortable and peaceful that I completely forget about securing the rope.

 I feel dizzy from the wine.
-No—it's the boat rocking.
-A northerly wind blowing from offshore has picked up, and swells are rolling into the bay.
+No—it’s the boat rocking.
+A northerly wind blowing from offshore has risen, and swells are rolling into the bay.

 “Your sailboat hasn’t blown away yet.”

-Their faces, as they crack a terrible joke, make me uneasy.
+Their faces, as they tell a grim joke, unsettle me.

-The LCD display on my wristwatch shows it's past 10:00 p.m., but faint light still lingers outside the window.
+The display on my wristwatch shows it is past 10:00 p.m., but faint light still lingers outside the window.

 “Oh, is it that late already?
 Maybe I should head back to Aomi to sleep.
 I thought it was only around seven.
 It must be the Antarctic white night, huh?”

-Hurriedly, I leave the French boat behind and, battling a wind strong enough to blow the rubber dinghy away, row with all my strength toward Aomi, just a dozen meters away.
+Hurriedly, I leave the French boat and, battling a wind strong enough to sweep the rubber dinghy away, row with all my strength toward Aomi, just a dozen meters off.

-When I finally break through the whitecaps and return to Aomi's cabin, it feels cold, cramped, and plain, lacking good food or any comforts.
+When I finally break through the whitecaps and return to Aomi’s cabin, it feels cold, cramped, and bare, lacking good food or any comforts.

 The white Antarctic landscape quickly fades into pitch-black darkness.

-The offshore wind, blowing in the direction of Aomi's bow, intensifies as the barometer in the cabin drops below 970 hectopascals—typhoon levels.
-A deafening scream of gusty wind engulfs Aomi's hull.
+The offshore wind, driving against Aomi’s bow, intensifies as the barometer in the cabin drops below 970 hectopascals, a level equal to a typhoon.
+A deafening scream of wind engulfs Aomi’s hull.

 It has been a long time since I faced wind this strong—or is it the first time?